TinyIO: Lightweight Reparameterized Inertial Odometry: METHOD

-During inference, the multi-branch structure is reparameterized into a single-path connection, shown in Fig.~\ref{arc_compaer}(c).
-This transformation preserves the equivalence of the learned parameters while simplifying the architecture, thus balancing computational efficiency with accuracy.
-For an inference-stage input \( x' \), the process is abstracted as follows:
+At inference, the multi-branch structure is reparameterized into a single-path connection, as shown in Fig.~\ref{arc_compare}(c).
+This transformation preserves the functional equivalence of the learned representation while simplifying the architecture, thereby improving computational efficiency without degrading predictive accuracy.
+At inference time, the operation is represented as